kartikmungole/Email-Verification-Project/README.md

 An email containing the verification link with the token is sent to the user's email.
 The user clicks the verification link.
 If the token is valid, the user's account is activated.

+## Usage
+Navigate to the registration page and sign up with your email address.
+A verification email will be sent to the provided email.
+Open the email and click the verification link.